kubernetes/minikube/hack/benchmark/cpu_usage/README.md

  * `benchmark_local_k8s.sh`: take benchmark for cpu usage.
 This will take long to take place
  * `update_summary.sh`: create one summary csv file of each drivers and products
  * `chart.go`: create bar chart graph as a png file

+In `benchmark_local_k8s.sh`, we compare minikube drivers(hyperkit, virtualbox, docker, docker with auto-pause) and kind, k3d, Docker for Mac Kubernetes in case of macOS.
+In `benchmark_local_k8s.sh`, we compare minikube drivers(kvm2, virtualbox, docker, docker with auto-pause) and kind, k3d in case of Linux.

 # How to use these scripts